alivemachine/Paiper/README.md

 ## 📍 Overview

+### Discover Paiper: A Dynamic Interface for the Hyper Object Web.

+Paiper is an innovative tool designed to interpret your thoughts via text and images.
+Born from the Hyper Object Web research, it merges APIs, machine learning, and search engines to create a personalized thought space.

+### **Features**:
+- **Freeform Expression**: Express in words or images.
+- **Freeform Sharing**: Share memories across platforms.
+- **Freeform Navigation**: Seamless connectivity between HTML objects.

+Paiper's design, powered by sentiment analysis, reimagines browsing by arranging data to mirror your flow.
+It crafts new web spaces by blending external HTML elements, transforming the static web into a fluid entity named "HyperHTMLObjectWeb".
+Future updates include speech recognition, file uploads, and integration with Maslo companions for shared digital expression.
+Experience a new web dimension with Paiper.

-The Paiper project is a web-based application that utilizes the CABLES.js library and cables.gl, a visual programming tool, to create a webpage with a canvas element for graphics rendering.
+This repository is a web-based application that utilizes the CABLES.js library and cables.gl, a visual programming tool, to create a webpage with a canvas element for graphics rendering.
 Its core functionalities include loading and running patch files, error handling, and callback functions for initialization and loading.
 The project provides a user-friendly interface for creating and manipulating visual elements, allowing users to unleash their creative potential and easily build interactive and dynamic graphical experiences on the web.

 ---
 <img src="https://github.com/alivemachine/Paiper/blob/04/ogthumb.png" />